harshp30/YOLOandSSDImageVideoClassifier/README.md

 # YOLO and SSD Image and Video Computer Vision Classification

-**An implementation of a the YOLO and SSD Computer Vision Algorithms for Classification on Images and Videos**
+**An implementation of the YOLO and SSD Computer Vision Algorithms for the Classification of Images and Videos**

 ---